 On the other hand, you want mirrors on both sides if you drive a busy highway every day.
 It’s also helpful to have two mirrors if you are navigating an urban area.

 RELATED: How to Fix a Side View Mirror Using Glue

 Do Blind Spot Mirrors Work?

 If the blind spot mirror is used the right way, it could prevent an accident.
 What are you willing to pay to avoid colliding with a car next to you?
 If the price of the blind spot mirror falls into that category, then it’s absolutely worth the expense.
 The best part is that you don’t need to spend a lot to get a decent set, so you aren’t going to be out a lot of money.

 These mirrors are small, so many people don’t see the value.
 However, OEM mirrors don’t usually provide all of the visibility you need.
-While we believe in the value of the blind spot mirror, it’s only as good as the type you buy and how it gets placed.
+While I believe in the value of the blind spot mirror, it’s only as good as the type you buy and how it gets placed.
 If you don’t install the mirror properly or you purchase the wrong one for your needs, it’s not going to increase the visibility at all.